‘HER FATHER CALLED HER DASCALA

 His parents, Basil and Nausica (Nancy), were both lawyers and expected their son would be either a doctor or lawyer.
 Phil has always been good at mathematics and science.
 Thus, his choices of engineering and law.
 At a subsequent Greek event he confused Andrea with a former acquaintance and awkwardly approached her saying, “Isn’t your name Mary?”
 On another occasion, when Andrea and Phil were at an apokreas (Greek for pre-Lenten Mardi Gras) Phil learned that her former dance partner was her brother and asked for her phone number.
 They had an “80-mile” courtship between Milwaukee and Chicago, were engaged in January of 1984 and married on the following Memorial Day weekend.

 They lived in Chicago for two years where Andrea taught in the Northbrook School District.
 Phil had attended Washington University in St. Louis, Missouri, then the University of Illinois where he studied electrical engineering.
 After college he spent a year with Stanford University, conducting research in the Antarctic.
 He returned to Washington University for law school.
 In Chicago, Phil received a call from a patent law firm in Milwaukee.
 As this was his primary interest and, with her family there, the couple moved back to Wisconsin.
 Their two sons were born in Milwaukee.
-Peter was born in 1988, attended the United States Merchant Marine Academy and is a ship captain delivering oil up and down the west coast of the United States.
-His younger brother, Nick, is an artist and fine woodworker.
+Peter was born in 1986, attended the United States Merchant Marine Academy and is a ship captain delivering oil up and down the west coast of the United States.
+His younger brother, Nick, born in 1988, is an artist and fine woodworker.

 Phil was practicing patent law litigation when computer technology was an emerging field and few attorneys were working in the area.
 He also knew that there were better opportunities for his work on the west coast.
 On a vacation in Seattle he observed ferry boats on Elliot Bay and, when he learned they took commuters to and from various spots in Puget Sound, he was impressed with the possibility of living on an island.
 He was later fortunate to receive a job offer from the largest patent law firm in the Pacific Northwest.
 With their families having been in the Midwest since 1897, a move to the Seattle area was tempting but foreboding.
 Now, after living on Bainbridge Island for nearly 20 years and with their sons established in the area, returning to Milwaukee is not a consideration.
 They enjoy boating and all related activities in the area.
 Andrea continues to take an active role in the Junior League of Seattle.
 While Phil continues his patent law work, she also spends her time as a docent at the Seattle Art Museum (SAM), playing tennis, swimming, practicing yoga and has taken up painting, something she enjoyed as a little girl.
 She has been active in the arts community on the island serving on boards and at the library.